quintoandar/butterfree/docs/source/transform.md

 )
 ```

-You can found more info [here](https://github.com/quintoandar/butterfree/blob/staging/butterfree/core/transform/transformations/sql_expression_transform.py).
+You can find more info [here](https://github.com/quintoandar/butterfree/blob/staging/butterfree/core/transform/transformations/sql_expression_transform.py).

-* ```CustomTransform```: this component can used when an user wants to define a custom transformation by defining a method.
+* ```CustomTransform```: this component can be used when an user wants to define a custom transformation by defining a method.
 For instance:

 ```python
 def divide(df, parent_feature, column1, column2):